Blog

 The Passion and the WC

-Living in Switzerland for over a month now, we are starting to get more comfortable with our day-to-day activities and our home.
-Our sea shipment just arrived, so we have been united with our furniture, pictures, and stuff.
+We have been living in Switzerland for over a month now and are starting to get more comfortable with our daily activities and our home.
+Our sea shipment just arrived, so we have been united with our furniture, pictures, and other belongings.

 Palm Sunday for Catholics is one of the most extended Masses of the liturgical year, yet one of the most powerful, as we not only listen to the Lord’s Passion, we take part in it.